Forensic (2022 film): Plot

-Aanya has been undergoing counselling by psychologist, Dr. Ranjana, to overcome the trauma of loosing her mother and twin sister.
+Aanya has been undergoing counselling by psychologist, Dr. Ranjana, to overcome the trauma of losing her mother and twin sister.
 Megha receives call from Ranjana that Aanya has gone missing, and upon reaching Ranjana's house, she finds her playing with Rohan.
 After taking away Rohan, she discovers Aditi's body from a terrace.
 The case is solved and Rohan is convicted as the killer.
 However, Johhny believes that Rohan did not commit the murders, as Rohan is right-handed, and the killer is left-handed.
 Another girl, Bindiya Pandit goes missing and Aanya is shown pushing a cart with Aditi's dead body.
 In a flashback 5 years ago, Aadhya went missing at a fair and her dead body is discovered by Aanya.
 Out of grief, Divya committed suicide and Abhay is blamed for their deaths.

 Megha asks Ranjana to extract information from Rohan and he confesses to hearing a young girl's voice inside his head to commit the murders.
 A news report then shows footage of Aanya pushing a cart with Bindiya's dead body, framing her as the killer.
 Megha is taken off the case and is suspended until further notice; she is also placed on house-arrest until Aanya is located.
 After receiving a tip from an unknown caller, Bindiya's body is found.
 Johnny sneaks into Megha's home, and helps her prove Aanya's innocence.
 He admits to finding Bindiya's body and comes to the conclusion is in fact an adult, who has been manipulating Rohan and Aanya to commit the murders.
 Johnny had discovered a derelict house containing Bindiya's DNA, and believes that killer will only kill her after 3 days, which will be her birthday.
 Through some drawings that Aanya made, Johnny and Megha go to the supposed location where they find Abhay with Aanya.
 Aanya has been seeing Abhay for more than a year, unbeknownst to Megha.
 After seeing Aanya on the news, Abhay brings her to his villa, afraid that the killer might be after her.
 Fearing for her safety, Megha lets Aanya stay with Abhay.